-Fields joined City of Hope in October of 1998 as its first Chief Compliance Officer.
-Prior to joining City of Hope, Fields served as in-house counsel at The George Washington University for six years.
-She worked closely with senior administrators on legal aspects of faculty, student and personnel matters, as well as regulatory, taxation and intellectual property issues.
-As in-house counsel, she was also responsible for employment matters including internal grievances, EEOC and OCR complaints, and labor negotiations with the campus’ unions.
-She also served as an associate with Arnold and Porter, a law firm in Washington D.C., where she was a member of the firm’s corporate, international and government contracts practice groups.
+Debra joined City of Hope in October of 1998 as the first Chief Compliance Officer.
+Prior to joining City of Hope, she served as in-house counsel at The George Washington University.
+She also served as an associate with Arnold and Porter, a law firm in Washington D.C., where she was a member of the firm’s corporate international and government contracts practice groups.

 Fields obtained her juris doctorate, cum laude, from Harvard Law School in Cambridge, Mass., and her undergraduate degree, magna cum laude, from Brandeis University in Waltham, Mass.